-"People do not automatically start using technology or robots; individuals' behaviors and actions towards any technology will be affected by each person's priorities and assumptions, expectations and understandings of the technology in question, such as perceptions about whether a technology can help them attain their goals or not" (p.312: [26]).
+Eventually, there is also a possible misalignment of interests and motivations between the actors at stake [24], [25].
+For that reason, it becomes strategic to promote the motivations and the commitment of all involved actors to strengthen and consolidate the implementation of robotic innovations in healthcare: "People do not automatically start using technology or robots; individuals' behaviors and actions towards any technology will be affected by each person's priorities and assumptions, expectations and understandings of the technology in question, such as perceptions about whether a technology can help them attain their goals or not" (p.312: [26]).

-In order to achieve the further diffusion of AI, robotics and new technologies in health and social care, a key prerequisite is thus the prior assessment of the attitudes, expectations, and interests of stakeholders towards assistive care robots, with the aim to promote the match between these expectations and the potentialities offered by technological innovations.
+To achieve the further diffusion of AI, robotics and new technologies in health and social care, a key prerequisite is thus the prior assessment of the attitudes, expectations, and interests of stakeholders towards assistive care robots, with the aim to promote the match between these expectations and the potentialities offered by technological innovations.
 In this perspective, an exploratory mapping of the needs and actions of the relevant stakeholders will be conducted in the next paragraphs.